darkobits/ts/README.md

 underlying tool's configuration supports an `extends` option:

-* For tools that support an `extends` option, `ts` will provide a string literal pointing to its base configuration.
+* For tools that support an `extends` option, `ts` will provide a string literal pointing to its base configuration file.
 Simply provide this value as the `extends` option in the tool's configuration file.
-* For tools that do not support `extends`, `ts` will provide a function that accepts a configuration object for the underlying tool. `ts` will then merge this object with its base configuration.
+* For tools that do not support `extends`, `ts` will provide a function that accepts a configuration object for the underlying tool. `ts` will perform a recursive merge of this object with the base configuration and return the merged configuration to the tool.

 ## NPS

-NPS is used to manage and coordinate tasks, keeping your "scripts" section terse while still giving the developer the flexibility to write custom scripts using the full power of JavaScript.
-To configure NPS, create `package-scripts.js` in your project root.
+NPS is used to manage and coordinate tasks, keeping your `package.json` "scripts" section terse while still giving the developer the flexibility to write custom scripts using the full power of JavaScript.
+To configure NPS, create `package-scripts.ts` in your project root.
 To use the base package scripts from `ts`, call the `nps` configuration function:

 > `package-scripts.js`